justinlettau/sql-source-control/README.md

         ...
 ```

-Data can be included in the `pull` via the `data` glob in the configuration file.
+Data can be included in the `pull` via the `data` option in the configuration file.
 All tables included
-in the `data` glob will result in a file that truncates the table and inserts all rows.
+in the `data` option will result in a file that truncates the table and inserts all rows.
 Because a truncate
 is issued, it is recommended to only include static data tables, like lookup tables, in the `data`
 configuration.